Military dictatorship of Chile: Indigenous peoples

+On Easter Island, the State promoted development and infrastructure programs on the island.
+Among the main works and projects during the period were improvements to Mataveri International Airport, the hospital of Hanga Roa, expansion of public services, construction of tourism facilities, and the expansion of electrical and sanitation networks, as well as agricultural and livestock projects at the state-owned Vaitea estate.
+These initiatives sought to strengthen connectivity, support tourism, and ensure local supply.
+During the 1970s and 1980s, planning and local participation bodies such as the Departmental Development Council were maintained, although under central government supervision.
+In this context, the integration of the island into the Chilean state and the participation of the Rapanui community in local administration were simultaneously promoted, including the gradual access of Rapanui inhabitants to institutional positions in the 1980s.
+This was accompanied by several visits by Pinochet to Rapa Nui.
+The island was one of the few places where the "Yes" option won by a wide margin in the 1988 plebiscite.

+In the northern macrozone of Chile, newly created communes such as Colchane were strengthened, and the Parinacota Province was created in 1979 with Putre as its provincial capital and Raúl Iturriaga Neumann as its first governor, who began construction of provincial infrastructure.
+In Colchane, there were land expropriations from Aymara peasants during the government of Salvador Allende, who reportedly had to hide production to avoid collectivization; this was later reversed under Pinochet, who granted land ownership titles.
+In addition, housing, schools, customs facilities, and in 1981 the municipality itself were built, allowing the previously dispersed local population to establish a central settlement.
+In 1979, the commune received its current name.

 Migration policy

 Decree Law No. 1,094 of 1975 was conceived as a key tool within the ideological framework of the National Security Doctrine.
 Drafted during the early years of the dictatorship, it reflected a concern about preserving "internal order" in the face of perceived ideological and political threats.
-Its primary goal was to prevent the entry of individuals considered potential "agitators" or "subversives", who could challenge the country’s political or social system, and to expel those already present in Chile.
+Its primary goal was to prevent the entry of individuals considered potential "agitators" or "subversives", who could challenge the country's political or social system, and to expel those already present in Chile.
 Among its most controversial provisions, the decree granted broad powers to the Executive to ban entry, expel foreigners, and restrict rights on grounds of "national interest" or "security".
 It also incorporated mechanisms that allowed authorities to act at their discretion, facilitating the expulsion of immigrants.
 Under this Decree Law, the Immigration and Migration Department was established, along with duties and obligations for immigrants arriving in Chile.